Written byAmanda Wong

-What makes data recovery from MacBook 2018 and 2019 so difficult is a hardware component called Apple's T2 security chip inside the machine.
+What makes data recovery from MacBook 2018, 2019, 2020 so difficult is a hardware component called Apple's T2 security chip inside the machine.
 But how T2 chip prevents data recovery from the internal HD or SSD?

-Apple's T2 security chip and T2 chip Mac data recovery
+Apple's T2 security chip and T2 chip data recovery

-To get this whole issue straight, the necessary part to know is how the T2 chip makes differences, and what are them.
+To get this whole issue straight, the necessary part to know is how the T2 chip makes difference, and what are them.

 Let's start with a closer look at Apple's T2 security chip.